(Non)-projective bounds on gravitational EFT: Conclusion and outlook

 \section{Conclusion and outlook}

 In this paper we considered the space of consistent gravitational EFT by carving out the allowed region for EFT coefficients of the $D^{2n}R^4$ operator, using its dispersive representation and imposing UV unitarity and IR symmetry.
-Using numerical SDP we find that, while the region converges rapidly as we extend the consistency with crossing symmetry to higher order in derivative expansion, the majority of the region is populated by spectrums with an accumulation point.
-This points to the need to understand how to remove such spectrums in a systematic manner.
-It would be interesting to know what is wrong physically about such a spectrum.
+Using numerical SDP we find that, while the region converges rapidly as we extend the consistency with crossing symmetry to higher order in derivative expansion, the boundary spectrum is populated by higher spins states with mass exactly at the mass-gap.
+This points to an artifact of the numerical approach.
+It would also be interesting to know what is wrong physically about such a spectrum or how to remove such spectrums in a systematic manner.
 Perhaps one can eventually show that such spectrums cannot admit a consistent massive Compton amplitude, where the massive states of the accumulation point are on the outside, along the lines of \cite{Chen:2021bvg}.

 Numeric SDP methods lead to projective bounds on ratios of EFT coupling, which show that in general the relative size of EFT coefficients cannot be arbitrarily large outside of naive power counting, as expected.
 However, one also expects that individual coefficients must be $\mathcal{O}(1)$ with respect to the UV cutoff.
 To demonstrate this we must derive non-projective bounds utilizing the fact that the spectral function $\rho$ is bounded from above.
 To this end we utilize our analytic characterization of the dispersion relation in terms of geometry, which allows us to map the upper bound of $\rho$ to the single $L$-moment problem in mathematical literature.
 Importing its solution and extending to a bivariate $L$ moment problem allows us to derive sharp bounds in agreement with the $\mathcal{O}(1)$ expectation.
 This analytic approach can then be easily extended to derive optimal bounds originating from the low spin dominance condition.